alexhkurz/introduction-to-coalgebraic-logic/content/csp0-Cospan-Bisimulation-Introduction.md

 (draft)

+These notes have been collected from various sources and do overlap quite a bit.
+Some streamlining should be done when time permits.

 ---

 - [Cospan Bisimulation](./csp1-Cospan-Bisimulation.md) ([formerly](https://hackmd.io/@alexhkurz/HyQxhrh_v)) **suggests that cospan bisimulation is a better behaved alternative than tradiditional span bisimulation**.
 It relies on the notion of posetification of a functor in order to apply Worrell's cospan bisimulation for quantale-enriched coalgebras also to set coalgebras.